rudism/dotplan-online/README.md

    - `403` if server-side verification is not supported
    - `404` if no plan found
    - `308` redirect if domain SRV record indicates plan is on a different dotplan provider.
+      - This is optional for servers to act as relays, in practice the client should look up the SRV record itself.

 ### Authentication